FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-You can use this method help you replace one of the keys of an identity.
-This will need to be done if you feel that the key is compromised or have been in use for too long.
-Replacing a key is done by adding a structured entry on to the identity's Factom chain.
-The `compose-identity-key-replacement` method will return the API calls needed to create that entry.
+This request allows one identity to state an attribute about another identity and publish that entry to any existing chain.
+An attribute is a set of generic key:value pairs that can be assigned to an identity, and is flexible enough to accommodate many different use-cases.
+In the example request, an identity is giving itself an attribute describing its current email address, and writing that entry to its own identity chain.
+Each attribute must be in the format of `{"key":KEY, "value":VALUE}` where KEY and VALUE can be of any valid JSON type.
+Each attribute you wish to assign must be put into an array, even if it is just a single key/value pair.
+For example: `[{"key":"worksAt", "value":"Factom Inc."}, {"key":"isNice", "value":true}]` would be a valid attributes array to use as a parameter.
 If the wallet is encrypted, it must be unlocked prior to using this command.

 The entry will be constructed based on the information you included in the request.

-`receiver-chainid`
-This is the Chain ID for the identity receiving the endorsement.
+- `receiver-chainid` - the Chain ID for the identity being assigned the attribute

-`destination-chainid`
-The Chain ID of the destination.
-Dream big.

-`attributes`
-The attribute you are attesting to.

-`signer-chainid`
+- `destination-chainid` - the Chain ID where the attribute entry will be written.
+Could be any existing chain, dream big.

+- `attributes` - the array of attributes that you are assigning to the receiver

+- `signerkey` - the public identity key being used to sign the entry.
+Must be stored in the wallet already and should be a currently valid key for the signer identity.

-The `signer-chainid` leads to the Identity Chain of the signing party.
+- `signer-chainid` - the Identity Chain of the signing party (who is giving the attribute)

-`signerkey`
-The `signerkey` should be the secret key of the lowest level key from the signer's Identity

 The response you receive is similar to the [compose-entry](#compose-entry) response.
 You must first call the [commit-entry](#commit-entry), then the [reveal-entry](#reveal-entry) API calls.
 To be safe, wait a few seconds after calling commit.